DawnLIU35/FSCIL-ASP/README.md

 ```

 ### Dataset preparation
+Download the dataset and put them in folder `./data`
 * **CIFAR100**: will be automatically downloaded by the code.
 * **CUB200**: Google Drive: [link]()
 * **ImageNet-R**: Google Drive: [link]()